jurocknsail/yncrea-cloudcomputing/README.md

 ```

 *Note :*
-> If it is not taken into account, copy/paste commands above to your shell config file ( eg. ~.bashrc)
+> If it is not taken into account (usually when using IDE embedded maven), copy/paste commands above to your shell config file ( eg. ~.bashrc)
 >
 > Source  it
 >